mosaic-design-system/docs/src/forms/radio.md

       A **Radio button** can be used in forms where it is only possible to select one item, but the user has multiple choices.

+      **Radio buttons** should only be used when there are 5 or less options.
+More than that and you should consider a [select](/forms/select).

       - - -